PJUllrich/traceroute/README.md

 - This library is untested on Windows.
 Please report any issues for investigation.
 - You may need to run as `sudo` depending on your OS.
 MacOS can run `ICMP`, `UDP`, and `TCP` without root for IPv4, but IPv6 requires root permissions for `ICMP` packets.
 Linux always requires root permissions because we need to run one `raw` socket for sending and receiving the `ICMP` packets.
 Generally, if you get `:eperm` errors, use `sudo`.
-- Running many parallel probes can cause performance issues since each ICMP socket receives (but filters) all ICMP replies.
-Contact me if this affects you.
-I have a potential fix which is not yet implemented.

 ## Testing `IPv6` using WireGuard